plausible/docs/docs/excluding-pages.md

 ## 1. Change the Plausible script on your site

-In order to manually exclude specific pages from being tracked, you need to change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.exclusions.js`
+To manually exclude specific pages from being tracked, you need to change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.exclusions.js`

 The new snippet will look like this (make sure to change the `data-domain` attribute to the domain you added to your Plausible account):